AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/001-the-first-few-days.md

 I pulled myself up off my bed and paced.
 Ophelia meowed at me, "What?"

 She threw her tail up and then curled up and ignored me.
 "Yeah yeah yeah.
 I know I'm a mess.
 You'd be a mess too."
 I could see her tail twitch and then she put her head down on her paws and ignored me more.
-Stupid cat.
+"Stupid cat."
 Though I said it lovingly.
 I reached down and rubbed her head and then left her alone.
 She'd scratch me just the same.

 It was mid morning which  meant I'd been up for 6 hours already.
 My brothers were playing video games and I sat I flopped down in their laps and then grunted but didn't say anything more as they raced around whatever track they were playing.
 I glanced at the screen and saw no race cars, they were playing some shoot em up game.
 Each on their own TV screen.
 I wasn't sure where I got a second one, but there was no telling what Dorian and/or Kai bought my brothers.